-176. Government will implement a mix of tax administrative and tax policy measures in order to boost revenue collection efforts by the Kenya Revenue Authority (KRA) to over Ksh 4.0 trillion in the medium term thereby supporting economic activity.
-In particular, the Government will focus on domestic resource mobilization efforts that include:
+188. Government will implement a mix of tax administrative and tax policy measures in order to boost revenue collection efforts by the Kenya Revenue Authority (KRA) to over Ksh 4.0

-- i) Implementation of the National Tax Policy and Medium-Term Revenue Strategy 2024/25-2026/27; - ii) Strengthening tax administration for enhanced compliance through expansion of the tax base, minimizing tax expenditures, leveraging on technology to revolutionize tax processes, sealing revenue loopholes and enhancing the efficiency of tax system; and, - iii) Focus on non-tax revenues that Ministries, Departments and Agencies can raise through the services they offer to the public. - 177.
-Implementation of the tax administrative reforms will target to: - i) Reduce tax expenditures that now stands at 2.94% of GDP thereby adding revenues; - ii) Expand the tax base and strengthen tax compliance as envisaged under the MTRS;
+- i) Implementation of the National Tax Policy and Medium-Term Revenue Strategy 2024/25-2026/27; - ii) Strengthening tax administration for enhanced compliance through expansion of the tax base, minimizing tax expenditures, leveraging on technology to revolutionize tax processes, sealing revenue loopholes and enhancing the efficiency of tax system; and, - iii) Focus on non-tax revenues that Ministries, Departments and Agencies can raise through the services they offer to the public.